ahmedasad/Phonebook/README.md

   Application developed with Kotlin.<br/>
   The application has been built to demonstrate implementation of MVVM architecture with web services using Retrofit. <br/>
   It has been designed using Android Architecture components.<br/>
-  The application is built in such a way that whenvever there is a remote service call, the result will be obsereved.
+  The application is built in such a way that whenever there is a remote service call, the result will be observed.
 </p>

 <h3>Architecture</h3>
 <p>The whole application is built based on the MVVM architectural pattern.<br/>
-The main advatage of using MVVM, there is no two way dependency between ViewModel and Model unlike MVP.
-Here the view can observe the datachanges in the viewmodel as we are using <b>LiveData</b> which is lifecycle aware.
+The main advantage of using MVVM, there is no two way dependency between ViewModel and Model unlike MVP.
+Here the view can observe the data changes in the viewmodel as we are using <b>LiveData</b> which is lifecycle aware.
 The viewmodel to view communication is achieved through <b>Observer Pattern</b> (basically observing the state changes of the data in the viewmodel).
 </p>
 <img src="Image.jpg"  width="400" height="400"/>

 <h3>App Review</h3>
 <ul>
 <li>user can login in into his account</li>
-<li>User will stay login untill user logout from account himself</li>
+<li>User will stay login until user logout from account himself</li>
 <li>Application will keep checking for internet connection to avoid any crash during operations</li>
 <li>user can view all the contacts</li>
 <li>User can create new contact</li>